John Thomas Becher

-The Rev. John Thomas Becher (born 1770 died 1848), was an English clergyman, social reformer and Vicar-General of Southwell Minster from 1818 to 1840.
+The Rev. John Thomas Becher (1770 – 1848) was an English clergyman, social reformer and Vicar-General of Southwell Minster from 1818 to 1840.

 Career

 Early life and education

 John Thomas Becher was the eldest son of Michael Becher and his wife Catherine(née French) of Cork, Ireland.
 Branches of the Becher family established themselves at Bristol and at Southwell.
 The 'Bristol' Bechers were heavily involved in shipping which included slave trading activities.
 The 'Southwell' Bechers were important as local land agents, squires and parsons for generations.

 John Thomas Becher was sent to Westminster School at the age of 14 in 1783, becoming a King's Scholar in 1784.
 In April 1788 was admitted to Lincoln's Inn, but shortly afterwards moved to Christ Church, Oxford where he took his B.A. in 1792 and proceeded to M.A. in 1795.
 He appears to have moved to Southwell by 1792, and after ordination in the Church of England he became Perpetual curate of Thurgarton and Hoveringham, Nottinghamshire in 1799.
 In 1801 he became vicar of Rampton, Nottinghamshire and in 1802 of Midsomer Norton in Somerset.